-Jewish Family & Social Service has been providing caring, professional services to the greater Toledo area since 1949.
+Jewish Senior, Family & Social Services has been providing caring, professional services to the greater Toledo area since 1949.
 We are committed to excellent outreach and service to our community and advocacy for the vulnerable.
-JFS provides essential programs and services that enhance and strengthen the lives of children, adults, families, and seniors.
-Our work is guided by the Jewish values of tikkun olam, repair of the world, and gemilutchasidim, acts of loving kindness.
+JFSS provides essential programs and services that enhance and strengthen the lives of children, adults, families, and seniors.
+Our work is guided by the Jewish values of tikkun olam, repair of the world, and gemilut chasidim, acts of loving kindness.

 Our pantry services are available to all Lucas County residents in need, by appointment only.
 Recipients are given items to make complete and healthy meals, based on individual preferences and special dietary requirements.
 Personal care, hygiene products, cleaning supplies are also available.
 The Family Pantry is carefully maintained and is certified by the Northwest Ohio Food Bank, and a proud partner of Shared Legacy Farms CSA.
 To make an appointment, please contact Deb Damshroder at 419-724-0405.

 Financial assistance is available for Jewish individuals and families facing an emergent situation.
 A financial review is conducted by a JFSS professional who determines eligibility and creates a short-term plan with the individual to address current needs.
 A longer-term plan is formulated to regain and maintain financial stability and independence.
 Once approved, a grant or a loan is provided, based on individual needs and resources.
 For more information, please contact Ben Malczewski, VP Senior, Family and Social Services at email@example.com.